 The World Has Changed

 Today, knowledge is everywhere.
-It is easily accessible to everyone, but the teacher's job is still to deliver knowledge, as if they were the only source of it in the room.
+It is easily accessible to everyone, but the teacher's job is still to deliver it as if they were the only source in the room.

 Technology is evolving at a faster pace than ever before.
-This means that some of the lessons you'll learn at school will be obsolete in just a few years.
-Why do people still think that you learn at school and then execute at work?
+Some of the lessons you'll learn at school will be obsolete in a few years.
+Why do people still think that you learn at school and achieve at work?

 Our jobs require more creativity and problem-solving than simple execution.
-This is an important trend that traditional schools are not sufficiently taking into account.
+This is an important trend that traditional schools don't take into account.

-The key takeaway here is that, while the education system was adapted to the industrial revolution, it does not suit to the knowledge economy in which we live.
+The key takeaway here is that, while they adapted the education system to the Industrial Revolution, it doesn't work with the knowledge economy we have today.